By Sophie Warren-Smith published

 Beautiful bathroom art ideas can add a decorative element to a space that is traditionally ignored as a truly decorative zone.

 Creative bathroom ideas that feature artwork are having something of a moment, as we all begin to view every room in our home as a living space rather than purely functional.
 And while the most adventurous we once might have become was to install classic bathroom wall ideas – tiles being the obvious choice – bathroom art ideas are so much softer, will create a look that's truly personal and can be changed as the mood takes you.

-And while bathrooms are perhaps the last place you’d consider hanging artwork – the steam, the moisture, the potential splashes – we love the idea of making our bathrooms feel more like boutique hotel ensuites and being able to enjoy a favorite piece of art while relaxing in the tub.
+While bathrooms are perhaps the last place you’d consider hanging artwork – the steam, the moisture, the potential splashes – we love the thought of a boutique hotel-inspired ensuite or master bathroom that allows you to enjoy a favorite piece of art while relaxing in the tub.

-These are just a few of our bathroom art ideas – and we've added a few tips at the bottom about what not to do when displaying art in the bathroom.
+These are just some of our bathroom art ideas and we've added a few tips at the bottom about what not to do when displaying art in the bathroom.

 Bathroom art ideas

-The bathroom art ideas we display below are mostly paintings, pictures and wallpaper.
+The bathroom art ideas and bathroom pictures below are mostly of paintings, pictures and wallpaper.
 However, sculpture can be very effective in a bathroom, too, especially if well-lit.

 Looking for bathroom art ideas AND an alternative to mildew-prone grout lines?
 We have an extraordinary solution that will change the way you approach bathroom decor forever.